 Painting your laminate countertops is no doubt the most cost-effective way to restore them compared to replacement.
 While DIY painting is an option, painting your laminate countertops can be particularly difficult if you don’t have sufficient skills, experience, and tools to handle the job.

-The best way to restore and make sure your countertops last for a little while longer is by hiring a professional painting contractor.
+The best way to restore and make sure your countertops last for a little while longer is by hiring professional painters.
 They have done this countless times and will offer maximum value for each dime you invest in the project.